datacamp/viewflow/README.md

 * **schema**: The name of the schema in which Viewflow creates the view.
 It's also used by Viewflow to create the dependencies.
 * **connection_id**: Airflow connection name used to connect to the database (See Section [*Create an Airflow connection to your destination*](https://github.com/datacamp/viewflow#create-an-airflow-connection-to-your-destination)).

-The newly created view has the same name as the filename of the SQL query, Python script or R(md) script.
+The newly created view has the same name as the filename (actually the file stem, without extension) of the SQL query, Python script or R(md) script.
+Viewflow materializes the view in the database with this name, so it must be unique over all DAGs!

 ### SQL views